PyConTH/www/site/pages/talks.rst

 Bio
 ---

 Mark Koester (@markwkoester) is a self-tracker, writer, and web and mobile app developer.
+Creator:
+`PhotoStatsApp <www.photostats.io>`_,
-Creator: [PhotoStatsApp](www.photostats.io), a photo tracking app without the cloud, [PodcastTracker](www.podcasttracker.com), a web app to log your podcast listening, and [Biomarker Tracker](www.biomarkertracker.com), a health analytics service to better understand your blood test results.
+a photo tracking app without the cloud, `PodcastTracker <www.podcasttracker.com>`_, a web app to log your podcast listening, and
+`Biomarker Tracker <www.biomarkertracker.com>`_,
+a health analytics service to better understand your blood test results.
 He currently runs a boutique dev shop (Int3c.com) and is an active open source contributor.
 Former Regional Lead in Greater China at Techstars, a seed-stage accelerator.
 He regularly writes about self-tracking, quantified self and data-driven life at www.markwk.com.

 Social Media:

 * https://www.linkedin.com/in/markwkoester
 * https://twitter.com/markwkoester
 * https://www.facebook.com/markwkoester